-Durre is a Cardiff-based writer.
-She has a BA in English Literature and Creative Writing & MA in Creative Writing, both from Cardiff Metropolitan University.
+Introducing Durre Shahwar, a Cardiff-based writer.
+She has a BA in English Literature and Creative Writing & an MA in Creative Writing, both from Cardiff Metropolitan University.
 She is a Word Factory Apprentice 2017, mentored by Alexei Sayle.
 In 2015, she was commended for the Robin Reeves Prize for Young Writers.

 Durre’s writing explores the themes of race, identity, religion, intersectional feminism, mental health.
 Hoping for catharsis through fictionalisation, Durre draws a lot of material from the self in an attempt to universalise the individual experience.
 Preferring ‘voice’ over plot, she writes short stories, creative non-fiction and sometimes poetry.
 Her work has been featured in various publications and anthologies, including Sister-hood Magazine, The Stockholm Review of Literature, and is due to be published in the upcoming issue #7 of The Lonely Crowd, Cheval 10 (Terry Hetherington Young Writers Award 2017) and Know Your Place (Dead Ink Books).